rajanbhayana/AzureScaffoldingHubAndSpokeTemplate/README.md

 # Deployment of Environment:
 There are 4 ARM templates available in this repository.
-One each for hub, and prod,nonprod and preprod spokes.
+One each for hub, and prod, nonprod and preprod spokes.
 There are two different methods to roll out these templates in your subscriptions - both methods requires subscriptions, resource group and SPN created prior to commencing the roll out process.
 You will also have to decide if you want to deploy all 4 environments using 4 different subscriptions, or wants to deploy only 3 environmentsand (e.g. Hub, Prod, nonprod) or follow different approach.

 Once you've made decision on environments deployment, for each subscription we need to create SPN and give enough rights on the resource groups to rollout the ARM templates (Contributor should do to start with).
 SPNs are non interactive logins to azure, that help in automation and scripts rollout.
 For example, you decide to have 4 subscriptions, with one resource group for the four environments, you can go ahead and create SPN and give them rights by following the details here - https://docs.microsoft.com/en-us/powershell/azure/create-azure-service-principal-azureps?view=azps-4.1.0